Activity While Traveling

 Hunting

 When making a Hunt & Forage travel activity for a game, the GM may let the players roleplay actual hunting.
 If they choose to, use the following tables to identify, track and kill the prey.
-Make a Wisdom (Perception) check against the Track DC, and then an Attack Roll against the Kill DC to take down each individual prey with the appropriate weapon (usually, a ranged weapon).
-You have advantage on one of the Attack rolls if you beat the Track DC by 5 or more prior making the killing shot.
+Make a Survival check against the Track DC, and then an Attack Roll against the Kill DC to take down each individual prey with the appropriate weapon (usually, a ranged weapon).
+You have +1d on one of the Attack rolls if you beat the Track DC by 5 or more prior making the killing shot.

 Each terrain table has 17 safe encounters and 3 combat encounters.
 In combat encounters, players can withdraw or must fight the creature.
 Depending on how dangerous your environment is, you may change safe encounters into appropriate combat encounters.